Code-Institute-Submissions/MoMo-says-project2/README.md

 To get the later hex color of the logo I needed to do a printscreen of the webpage with the logo uploaded and swatch the color to recive #2a1c21 and then use that color as my default dark themed hex color.

-- NaN in Highest highscore
+- NaN in Highest highscore (Had to clear cache)

 ## Deployment